osg-htc/docs/docs/data/update-oasis.md

 To begin the process to distribute software on OASIS using the service hosted at the OSG GOC, you must:

 -   [Obtain a personal grid certificate](../security/user-certs), if you don't have one already.
--   Register yourself in [OIM](http://oim.opensciencegrid.org/oim/home).
-To register, your certificate must be installed in your browser.
-Clicking "Login" in OIM will prompt you to register if you are not already.
+-   Register yourself in the OSG Information Management System (OIM) by sending an email to
+    <mailto:help@opensciencegrid.org)
--   Be associated with a [VO registered in OIM](http://oim.opensciencegrid.org/oim/vo).
+-   Be associated with a [VO registered in OIM](https://github.com/opensciencegrid/topology/tree/master/virtual-organizations).

 How to use OASIS
 ----------------